foxglove/docs/docs/12-on-device-agents/2-manage-data.md

 If you are not running in watch mode, you may notify the agent of new recordings via an HTTP request.

-0. Start the agent with the `--port` command to start a server on the specified port
+1. Start the agent with the `--port` command to start a server on the specified port.
+If not specified, a default of 9099 is used.
-1. Write the recording to the storage root directory
+2. Write the recording to the storage root directory
-2. Make an HTTP POST request to the agent's `/v1/recordings` endpoint.
-The request body must include a `path` (string path to the recording within the storage volume) and `deviceName` (for the recording).
-Use the optional `autoImport`` parameter to trigger an immediate import of the data:
+3. Make an HTTP POST request to the agent's `/v1/recordings` endpoint.
+The request body must include a `path` relative to the `--storage-root` setting:

 Example: